stigmee/bootstrap/README.md

 ./bootstrap.sh $WORKSPACE_STIGMEE
 ```

-- After long hours of compilation.
+- After long hours of compilation (if you see this king of message `[1:16:30] Still working on: src` during hours, this step is normal).
   - If Docker was not used:
     - you can run Godot: `$WORKSPACE_STIGMEE/godot/bin/godot.linuxbsd.tools.64`
     - you can run Brave: `cd $WORKSPACE_STIGMEE; npm start Component`